Alpel99/motorloader/README.md

 - Process CSV data from the web form to adjust servo motor control.
 - Toggle step read mode using a checkbox input.
     - This means, every 2nd item in the list is used as a delay (in ms)
+- Option to comment `#define WEBSOCKET` to use this connection to relay additional data while running the simulation (progress etc)

 ## Setup and Usage